Newbie-Devs/Learn-Java/README.md

 # Learn-Java
-With this repository we will teach you how to programming with Java
+With this repository I will teach you how to programming with Java